-- 1. Traffic condition If the intensity of traffic on the track is likely to be more, a gauge wider that the standard gauge is suitable. - 2.
-Development of poor areas The narrow gauges are laid in certain parts of the world to developa poor area and thus link the poor area with the outside developed world. - 3.
-Cost of track The cost of railway track is directly proportional to the width of gauge.
+- 2. Development of poor areas ( The narrow gauges are laid in certain parts of the world to develop a poor area and thus link the poor area with the outside developed world. - 3.
+Cost of track (O) The cost of railway track is directly proportional to the width of gauge.
 Hence, f the funds available is not sufficient to construct a standard gauge, a meter gauge or a narrow gauge is preferred rather than to have no railways at all. - 4.
-Speed of movement The speed of a train is a function of the diameter of wheels which in turn is limited by the gauge.
+Speed of movement (C) The speed of a train is a function of the diameter of wheels which in um is limited by the gauge.
 The wheel diameter is usually about 0.75 times the gauge width and thus, the speed of a trainis almost proportional to the gauge.
 If higher speeds are to be attained, the B.G. track is preferred to the M.G. or N.G. track. - 5.
-Nature of Country In mountainous country, it is advisable to have a narrow gauge of track in it is more flexible and can be laid to a smaller radius on the curves.
+Nature of Country 1 In mountainous country, it is advisable to have a narrow gauge of track ine it is more flexible and can be laid to a smaller radius on the curves.
 This is the reason why some important railways, covering thousands of kilometers, are laid with a gauge as narrow as 610mm.